ROBLOX Developer Roadmap

 Advanced YouTube tutorials (often incomplete or inconsistent)

-AI (Chat GPT, Claud, Gemini, Grok)
+AI (Chat GPT, Claude, Gemini, Grok)

 Software engineering & game dev books (can be difficult for visual learners)